sylann/sloc/README.md

   - [x]  dump per file stats to a tsv file
   - [x]  make tsv dump optional with a flag
 - [ ]  test again whether chunked reading makes a meaningful difference
+- [ ]  test what part of the write/print process costs the most

 ## Whishes